-After Oceana conducted DNA testing on samples of salmon collected from stores and restaurants in the United States, the ocean advocacy group discovered that a whopping 43% of samples were either farmed salmon marketed as wild or a completely different, misidentified species all together (1).
+After Oceana conducted DNA testing on samples of salmon collected from stores and restaurants in the United States, the ocean advocacy group discovered that a whopping 43% of seafood samples it tested were either farmed salmon marketed as wild or a completely different, misidentified and mislabeled seafood species altogether (1).

 Don't be a sucker.
 Aside from joining a seafood membership with a trusted service and supplier, here are three easy ways to spot seafood fraud and identify real, wild Alaskan salmon.

 Mislabeled fish show up in restaurants and stores for a number of reasons.
 First, the seafood industry as a whole relies on a finite supply of fish from across the world.
 From fishing boats to sushi restaurants to grocery stores, global seafood supply chains operate best when there are cheap, readily-available products continually sold to customers.
 Unfortunately, this means that the red snapper, grouper, sea bass, halibut, or salmon fillets you order at a restaurant or seafood counter might actually be an entirely different species.

 The flesh of a farmed salmon typically has thick white stripes of fat.
 The fat of a wild salmon is more integrated with the muscle tissue and looks less zebra-like.
 Farmed salmon are generally kept in small, enclosed feedlots, unlike wild salmon that roam the open waters.
 It's simple.
 More exercise equals less fat.
 And a lot of times, farmed salmon are fed an unnatural diet that is intended to make the fish gain weight rapidly.